fossasia/support.eventyay.com/event-setup/How-to-sell-tickets.md

 ![Free Ticket](/images/how-to-sell-ticket3.png)

-Here you can add a description to your ticket, set its `start` and `end` time, and control whether you want to pubish or hide this on the public events page.
+Here you can add a description to your ticket, set its `start` and `end` time, and control whether you want to publish or hide this on the public events page.
 You can also limit the number of tickets for each order.

 ## Adding a Paid Ticket type
 Firstly, we need to give it a name, define its price, quantity, and set up payment details (country and currency).